Archive for Stretching

 Groin stretch no more

-In spite of what we know about stretching, many people and especially athletes lamely attend to the muscles which pull the leg inwards or keep the thighs rotated inwards.
+In spite of what we know about stretching, many people and especially athletes still try to the stretch the groin muscles which pull the leg inwards or keep the thighs rotated inwards.

 Groin stretch, the other side of the coin